carlyrichmond/rum-record-store/README.md

 ```
 npm install
 nx serve rum-records-react
+nx serve rum-records-angular --port 4205
 ```

-SERVER
+SERVER (see launch.json for sample vmArgs)
 ```
 cd apps/rum-records-server
 mvn spring-boot:start
 ```

-The application will be available at http://localhost:4200/, connecting to the Java application running at http://localhost:8080/.
-The app will automatically reload if you change any of the source files.
+The application will be available at http://localhost:4200/ by default unless you set an alternative port as you can see in the above Angular example.
+The React application connects to the Java application running at http://localhost:8080/.
+Meanwhile, the Angular application will connect to the Node server.
+All services will automatically reload if you change any of the source files.

 ## Build